-As soon as you've chosen your interviewee, craft some quality questions -- like the ones listed above -- and email them over.
-You should be giving your interviewees at least a few days notice with the questions.
+As soon as you've chosen your interviewee, craft some quality questions — like the ones listed above — and email them over.
+You should give your interviewees at least a few days notice with the questions.
 It will benefit your testimonial video more if your customer has had the opportunity to prepare and practice before facing the camera.

 In the days or weeks leading up to the recording, you should be considering the many options you have for the setting.
 Do you want it indoors or outdoors?
 At the office or at another location in your city?
 Or even in their home?
 And what time of day seems best?

 Your customer is doing you a huge favor by agreeing to be in a testimonial video.
-In return, you should be doing everything you can to calm their nerves.
-Bring them some water and snacks in case the filming takes longer than expected.
+In return, you should do everything you can to calm their nerves.
+Bring them some water and snacks if the filming takes longer than expected.
 Try to meet them before heading out, so they don't get lost, or film somewhere convenient for them.

 Make it clear to them that they can look natural.
 They don't need to wear a formal outfit or have intense hair and makeup.
-All that matters is that they show up, and you should always be thanking them for that.
+All that matters is that they show up, and you should always thank them for that.

 You never know what the camera might catch unexpectedly that turns out to be some great footage for your video.
 Let the camera roll for the duration of the interview.
 This will help ease the customer, as they‘ll start to forget the camera is on them.
 In addition, they’ll feel comfortable knowing that anytime they slip up or make a mistake, it can be easily edited out.

 Some of the best moments in a testimonial video are those tidbits and laughs between questions.
 This brings out the humanity in your interview and reiterates that the interviewee is a real, honest customer.
 For more ways to master the video, check this post on tips to enhance video production quality.